himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Lichao/index.md

   - Principal Investigators
 ---

 Chao LI is a researcher of Tensor Learning Team at RIKEN AIP.
-His research interests include tensor neural network, deep learning.
+His research interests include tensor neural network and deep learning.

-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.